nascimentolaf/nascimentolaf/README.md

 ## About Me
 I'm passionate about engineering and solutions development with a solid background in electrical engineering and computer sciences.
-Currently, I am diving deep into embedded systems, and information processing.
+In my research, I am diving deep into critical systems and real-time scheduling algorithms for mobile networks.

 ## 🔧 Technologies & Tools
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=python)